INFOTECHUNIVERSE/Calculator/README.md

 # Calculator
-It is Mini project in which I have made a Calculator by Using Java Programming language.
+It is a Mini project in which I have made a Calculator by Using Java Programming language.